lixiaochun/element-manager/doc/element_manager_api_specifications.md

 Table 3.1 depicts the relationship between the Service Type and Order Type specified by High Level Functional Part and the other services.
 "merge/delete/replace/get" operation is specified for the Order Type.
-Consideration of Device Removal in Driver Individual Part is not necessary since it is not controlled by EM.

 Table 3-1 Service List